Client complaints procedure

 ________________________

 (i) We try to help everyone who comes to us.
 Occasionally, we may not be able to help, and we will usually explain why we might refuse or withdraw our services.
-We do, however, reserve the right to refuse our services without an explanation, on rare occasions.
+We do, however, reserve the right to refuse our services without an explanation.
 We also reserve the right to select staff, volunteers and supporters to enable us to deliver our services in the best interests of the people we help.